jackzzy72/aws-bootcamp-cruddur-2023/journal/week2.md

 ## AWS X-Ray
-- Subsegment is not working properly.
+-Setup X-ray but Subsegment is not working properly.
 ![screenshot](Assets/Xray.png)